-Appendix A - Explanatory notes for Devon state-funded schools, both for primary and secondary-phase schools unless explicitly varied in a school policy.
+Appendix A - Explanatory notes for state-funded primary schools unless explicitly varied in a school policy.
 The oversubscription criteria for this school are detailed above.
-Further information can be found at www.devon.gov.uk/admissions and in the Step by Step and the In-Year Admissions Guides at https://devon.cc/prospectus
+Further admissions information can be found in Torbay Council's TIPS8 Booklet

-Admission authority

-This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
+Admission authority This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
 This includes proposing, consulting on, determining and publishing the policy.
-The admission authorities for different types of school are:

-Academy: the academy trust or multi-academy trust

-Community school: the LA

-Foundation school: the school's governing board Free school: the academy trust or multi-academy trust Studio school: the academy trust or multi-academy trust

-University Technical College (UTC): academy trust or multi-academy trust

-Voluntary Aided school (VA): the school's governing board

-Voluntary Controlled school (VC): the LA

-Admission Number (AN)

-The AN is the equivalent of the PAN after the intake year.
+The admission authorities for different types of school are: Academy: the academy trust or multi-academy trust Community school: the LA Foundation school: the school's governing board Free school: the academy trust or multi-academy trust Studio school: the academy trust or multi-academy trust University Technical College (UTC): academy trust or multi-academy trust Voluntary Aided school (VA): the school's governing board Voluntary Controlled school (VC): the LA Admission Number (AN) The AN is the equivalent of the PAN after the intake year.
 It is the number of places we expect to be able to provide in the Year Group.
 It will often be the same as the PAN that was originally determined for that group of children when it first entered the school.
 It may be increased or decreased in response to changes in demand or in the school's accommodation or organisation.
 See also PAN.

-Appeal

-When an application is refused, this is very often because we believe it would "prejudice the provision of efficient education or the efficient use of resources". (see the School Standards and Framework Act 1998).

-Any refusal will be in writing and inform the applicant of the

-- reason for refusal - right to an appeal to be heard by an independent panel - right to a place on a waiting list for vacancies

-An appeals service is available for all Devon state-funded schools before the Devon Independent School Admissions Appeals Panel.
+Appeal When an application is refused, this is very often because we believe it would "prejudice the provision of efficient education or the efficient use of resources". (see the School Standards and Framework Act 1998).
+Any refusal will be in writing and inform the applicant of the • reason for refusal • right to an appeal to be heard by an independent panel • right to a place on a waiting list for vacancies An appeals service is available for all Devon state-funded schools before the Devon Independent School Admissions Appeals Panel.
 Further information about the process is available from the Appeals Clerk.
 Appeal papers will either be sent with the refusal letter or can be requested from the LA.

-Appeals Timetable

-The deadline for submitting appeals allows appellants at least 20 school days to prepare and submit a written appeal.
+Appeals Timetable The deadline for submitting appeals allows appellants at least 20 school days to prepare and submit a written appeal.
 The appeal must then be heard within 40 school days for the normal round and within 30 days for in-year admissions.

-Allocation date for the normal round Reception intake: Monday 17 April 2023 Deadline for appeal forms to be submitted: Wednesday 31 May 2023 Appeals will be heard within 40 school days, by: Friday 28 July 2023

-Where possible, appeals that are submitted after 31 May will be heard by 28 July.
-If that is not possible, they will be heard within 30 school days of the appeal form being submitted.
+Allocation date for the normal round Reception intake: Monday 17 April 2023 Deadline for appeal forms to be submitted: Wednesday 31 May 2023 Appeals will be heard within 40 school days, by: Friday 28 July 2023 Where possible, appeals that are submitted after 31 May will be heard by 28 July.
+If that is not possible, they will be heard within 30 school days of the appeal form being submitted. or for the Year 3 intake to a junior school

-Allocation date for the normal round Year 7 intake: Wednesday 1 March 2023 Deadline for appeal forms to be submitted: Friday 31 March 2023 Appeals will be heard within 40 school days, by: Friday 16 June 2023

-Where possible, appeals that are submitted after 31 March will be heard by 16 June.
-If that is not possible, they will be heard within 30 school days of the appeal form being submitted.

-- or for the Year 3 intake to a junior school - or for the Year 10 intake to a studio school or UTC